540466683/Edge-AI-Platform-Tutorials/README.md

     + Either the vitis-ai-docker-tools GPU image or the vitis-ai-docker-tools CPU image.
     + A terminal emulator and/or SSH Client such as Putty.

-See the <a href="https://github.com/Xilinx/Vitis-AI">Vitis-AI GitHub README.md</a> for details.
+See the <a href="https://github.com/Xilinx/Vitis-AI">Vitis AI GitHub README.md</a> for details.

   + The host machine will need access to the internet for downloading files.
   + A ZCU102 or other supported evaluation board.
-  + This tutorial assumes the user is familiar with Vitis-AI, Python3, TensorFlow and has some knowledge of machine learning principles.
+  + This tutorial assumes the user is familiar with Vitis AI, Python3, TensorFlow and has some knowledge of machine learning principles.

 ## 5. Shell scripts